brunokoga/Montevideo/ultimateCombat_dir/combat/easternArmorAndWeapons.md

 **Tri-Point Double-Edged Sword** : Topping the head of this 5-foot-long shaft are three long, backward-curved blades fashioned in the appearance of a blossoming lotus.
 The unusually large head is designed to land heavy blows and multiple wounds that open away from each other.

 **Tube Arrow Shooter** : This weapon consists of a small metal tube hidden within a sleeve; the tube holds a short, spring-loaded bamboo shaft.
-The wielder gains a +2 bonus on [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) skill checks made to conceal an arrow tube shooter on his body.
+The wielder gains a +2 bonus on [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand skill checks made to conceal an arrow tube shooter on his body.
 Releasing the fastener allows the spring to force the arrow out.
 Once a shaft is fired, the tube must be reloaded before it can be used again.
-Reloading a tube is a full-round action, or a standard action if the wielder has the [Rapid Reload](ultimateCombat/ultimateCombatFeats#_rapid-reload-(combat)) feat.
+Reloading a tube is a full-round action, or a standard action if the wielder has the [Rapid Reload](ultimateComba_dir/ultimateCombatFeats#_rapid-reload-(combat)) feat.

 **Urumi** : Commonly known as a whip sword, this deadly weapon is fashioned from one to four 5-foot-long, razor-sharp blades of flexible steel.
 The weapon is wielded by whipping the blades at one's opponent.
 The coiled blade is fine and flexible enough to be worn as a belt.

 **Wakizashi** : These short, slender blades are between 1 to 2 feet long.
-They are primarily used as back-up weapons, to decapitate defeated enemies, or to commit seppuku (ritual suicide) as a matter of honor.
+They are primarily used as back-up weapons, to decapitate defeated enemies, or to commit seppuku (ritual suicide as a matter of honor.
 These blades are specifically worn by samurai and are intended to be paired with a katana.
 Together, this set of blades is referred to as a daisho.

 **Wushu Dart** : This sharpened wooden spike can be used as a punching weapon but it is perfectly balanced for throwing.